kaylani2/machineLearning/src/specific_models/bot-iot/README.md

 ### UNSW_2018_IoT_Botnet_Full5pc_{1,2,3,4}.csv

 Five percent of the original dataset.
 Labels are not balanced.
-Some files don't have labels (attempting to read them will throw errors).
+Some files don't have all labels (attempting to read them will throw errors).

 ### UNSW_2018_IoT_Botnet_Dataset_{1..74}.csv